 Here is a breakdown of what each of the terms mean:

-- Unsubscribed – when a contact clicks on the unsubscribe link within your campaign to stop receiving your emails.
+- Unsubscribed – An email address becomes ‘Unsubscribed’ when a contact clicks on the unsubscribe link in your email to stop receiving your emails.

-- Dropped – we could not deliver the email to the recipient email server, and will drop the message.
-The common reason is we received a hard bounce or repeatedly received soft bounces.
+- Dropped – This means the email couldn’t be delivered to the recipient’s email server, meaning the email ‘dropped’.
+The common reason for this is if we receive a hard bounce or repeatedly receive soft bounces.
 If we can’t deliver an email, we will try to send the campaign again after 2 hours, 4 hours and 8 hours.
 If the email still can’t be delivered after the last try, the contact will be suppressed.

-- ISP Complaints – when your email gets manually reported as spam or junk.
+- ISP Complaints – This occurs when your email gets manually reported as spam or junk.
 These complaints can harm your sender reputation and deliverability rates, so the contact will be immediately suppressed.

 Tell us how can we improve this post?